The best and most inspiring brands that made this 2020 a tad more enjoyable.

 Another brand, another social network that kept us company in the year of a pandemic.
 Grown to huge success and popularity, TikTok has become a fundamental companion for young people and brands alike during the pandemic, with uplifting challenges and viral videos that made us all laugh in the toughest of times.
 Moreover, the company opened just this year its TikTok For Business platform, enabling brands and agencies to start advertising there.
 And in one of the most Internet-heavy years of all time, TikTok has also protected its audience by disabling private messages for under-16s.
 Whereas we can think of at least one brand who is going through some trouble for exploiting minors just as we speak.

 Did somebody say Just Eat?
-We mentioned this brand in our list of the Top 10 advertising campaigns of this year, and for good reason.
+We mentioned this campaign in our list of the Top 10 advertising campaigns of this year, and for good reason.
 Few brands were able to capitalise on the pandemic like Just Eat, Uber Eats and Deliveroo – but which one of the three have you heard the most?
 Snoop Dogg has been a constant presence in my Spotify ads since early on in the year, a stellar campaign that raised awareness of Just Eat and brought some much needed fun onto the table.
 Plus, Just Eat has partnered with ITV to focus on the unifying power of food, bringing some uplifting messages to consumers from all around the globe.

 Image credit: AKQA

 When lockdown measures were in place, Nike encouraged all those staying at home to keep exercising and to remain active by promoting public competitions from home, with the involvement of big athletes and celebrities.
 All of Nike’s messaging has been about patience, endurance, waiting and hanging in there until better times would come – something enormously in line with Nike’s usual tone and purposes, not to mention its hardworking audience.